9 Reasons You Shouldn’t Build a Tile Shower

 Not only are tile and tile trim pieces not cheap but installing a tile shower takes a long time.
 In most cases your contractor will be setting small mosaic tiles on the floor pan (which needs lots of grout) and larger (harder to work with) tile on the walls.
 There’s a lot of time prepping, cutting and setting these units.
 And guess who’ll be paying the bill for all this time?
 ‘Er, that would be you.

 Once again grout free shower wall panels like a PVC composite shower surround and the laminate shower walls make perfect sense to cut labor costs vs. tile.
+And if you want a herringbone pattern shower surround, these wall panels can be far less cost than tile.
 In fact in the article below, you’ll be able to see 5 shower wall panel systems you can buy for under $1,750.

 Reason #3 to not build a tile shower.
 The shower floor pan ends up looking dirty